Whisper is automatic speech recognition (ASR

 Whisper comes with multiple models.
 You can read more about Whisper’s models here.

-By default it it uses the small
+By default, it uses the small

 model.
-It’s faster, but not as accurate as a larger model.
-For example let’s use the medium
+It’s faster but not as accurate as a larger model.
+For example, let’s use the medium

 model.